ajschumacher/Hbl15.github.io/_posts/2014-3-3-Hello-World.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am not told(/paid/forced/threaten... ;P) to write by anyone (but myself of course).

-##Reasons why I think Mestis is one of the best decisions I ever made:##
+##Reasons why I think Metis is one of the best decisions I ever made:##

 * __Before Metis :__